 You should set up a list of emergency escape procedures for when you might have to get out of town.
 You should have Many emergency escape plans set up, with details relating to the following:

-Planned Escape Routes: Take a glance at your local area and see what escape routes are open.
-Check on routes based on how active they might be and whether the local government or other entity assigns them in an area as approved escape routes.
+Planned Escape Routes: Look at your local area and see what escape routes are open.
+Check on routes based on their activity and whether the local government or other entity assigns them in an area as approved escape routes.
 Make sure the escape route you plan is free and easy to use.
 You might want to use two or three alternative routes to be safe.

 Have a preppers survival guide Checklist: Make sure the right items are listed on your emergency escape checklist.
 You should cover details on the following: